Sharpsburg, Pennsylvania: H. J. Heinz Company

 One of the most well-known industries that had its beginnings in Sharpsburg was the H. J. Heinz Company.
 The Heinz glass works in Sharpsburg once manufactured all of the glassware for Heinz products.
 In 1869, Heinz began creating and bottling his first horseradish in the kitchen of his Sharpsburg residence.
 This house is the place where it all began.
 Shortly thereafter, the house became Heinz’s first factory.
 Although he moved his company down the Allegheny along the North Shore of Pittsburgh, he was very gracious to the people of Sharpsburg until his death, donating gifts to the community that was his family home for many years.
 One of these included the life-sized statue of Guyasuta that was installed at the intersection of Main and North Canal streets.
 The statue has twice been hit by automobiles—the first occurrence in 1930 and the second occurrence in 1988.
 Each incident resulted in the destruction and subsequent replacement of the statue.

 A town divided

 Less than a century ago, Sharpsburg was divided into two sections because of a railroad track that went through the location where Kennedy Park currently sits.
 There were two fire departments, one on each side of the tracks.
 There were two schools on each side of the track as well, one "up street" and one "down street".
 Once the railroad tracks weren’t used anymore, the railcars sat vacant on the tracks.
 The Junior Chamber of Commerce in Sharpsburg went to the railroad company as well as the Heinz family to try to change something about this.
 The Heinz family said they would help build a park if it was used for recreation purposes only.
 The park was built around the time when President John F. Kennedy was assassinated, and that is why the area was named Kennedy Park.

-Today, Sharpsburg continues to boast pride of its industrial past while looking forward to the opportunities of economic growth within the business district, and its residents enjoy being a part of this unique riverfront community.